|“Imagine that we can greatly improve the safety of schools and homes with a few simple, affordable adjustments”

 Currently, a team of more than 25 masonry experts is working with SMARTnet on a comprehensive assessment of an SSF school building and a typical rural house typically built in Nepal.

 The calculations and masonry verifications are done by hand and with 10 different software packages according to the codes of Nepal, India, China, Tajikistan, the USA and Europe.
 This gives us a better understanding of the seismic behaviour of these buildings and allows us to improve the overall design requirements and construction specifications.

 The key is to determine reliable material properties while incorporating variables for local material quality and workmanship.
 This requires defining workable best- and worst-case scenarios and developing uniform test protocols with a focus on low-strength mortars and masonry.
 Tests on masonry specimens from the Himalayan region will be carried out at various institutes in India.

 Such an approach does currently not exist for assessing new constructions in stone masonry.
 Our philosophy will also be applicable to other techniques, such as earthen structures, traditional wood buildings, as well as confined masonry.

 In the near future, we will develop an open-source platform that makes all validated knowledge available to end users of all levels.
 Such as practical on-site manuals for the people in the field, to stand-alone building codes for engineers and policy makers.
 Our knowledge must be understandable, practical, and useful so that more people in the world can make use of it.

 How YOU can help

-If you’d like to transfer your donation by credit card or online by credit card, you can use the free and secure payment method of PayPal.
-Simply press the button below and fill in the requested information.
-In this case a minor percentage of your donation goes to Paypal (but fortunately we are in the lowest percentage category).
+If you’d like to transfer your donation by credit card or online, you can use PayPal’s free and secure payment method.
+Just click on the button below and fill in the requested information.
+In this case, a small percentage of your donation will go to PayPal (but luckily we’re in the lowest percentage category).